Give-and-take matrix

 2) Mixed groups of two or three subprojects (depending on the number of the subprojects and/or team members, these steps can be followed in one or several groups) perform the following tasks:

-3) They meet again in the subprojects to undertake the following tasks:
+3) They meet again in the subprojects to perform the following tasks:

 4) The plenary session covers the following agenda items: